henri-gasc/Boids/README.md

 - [x] Add obstacles
 - [x] Correct boids behaviour around obstacles
   - [ ] Allow boids to adopt a tear-drop shape around the obstacles
+- [ ] Allow multi cores
+- [ ] Takes arguments from the command line
+- [ ] Allow inputs from the keyboard (add/delete objects, follow object, etc)
 - [ ] Speed up the algorithms
 - [ ] Allow adding new rules easily
 - [ ] Make the code easier to read